Vieste caciocavallo

 On the Gargano the “Caciocavallo Podolico“, that particular variety of caciocavallo produced exclusively with the milk of Podolica breed cows, which arrived in Italy around 450 AD

-La Podolian race has an exceptional power of adaptation to harsh environments, and today it is bred purely in the wild or semi-wild, a feature that allows its milk to have unique properties that make it perfect for the production of caciocavallo: thanks to the freedom of movement, the cows are able to feed on a great variety of wild herbs which give the milk first, and then the cheese, the peculiar organoleptic properties.
+La Podolian race has an exceptional power of adaptation to harsh environments, and today it is bred purely in the wild or semi-wild, a feature that allows its milk to have unique properties that make it perfect for the production of caciocavallo: thanks to the freedom of movement, the cows are able to feed on a great variety of wild herbs such as rocket and rosemary which give the milk first, and then the cheese, peculiar organoleptic properties.
+Furthermore, the smaller quantity of milk produced daily by Podolica cows compared to cows from intensive farms determines a peculiar flavour since the aromas are more concentrated.

 The caciocavallo podolico is seasoned up to 36 months, traditionally in caves: the seasoning gives it a very strong flavour, while when fresh it is much more delicate.